 Not simply a matter of calculating the costs of each channel but fully taking into consideration the responsiveness and the convertibility of each channel.

-In simple cost terms, it is not uncommon to expect highly trained SEO specialist to be able to return a 50% reduction in traffics costs when going head to head to with paid traffic sources, in particular Google Adwords PPC.
+In simple cost terms, it is not uncommon to expect highly trained SEO specialists to be able to return a 50% reduction in traffics costs when going head to head with paid traffic sources, in particular Google Adwords PPC.

 There is another dimension that needs to be taken into account when analysing the value of each traffic source.
 When it comes to “Ads” or “Advertisements”, the psychology behind someone who clicks on an ad, typically renders their potential to make a buying decision, a whole lot less likely.

 Let me explain: Google savvy web surfers, know the difference between an ad, and an organic listing in the Google search results.
 Despite Google’s best efforts to provide people with a “poor user experience” ie, trick them into clicking on an ad, so they can make money, smart users can identify the Ad symbol and move down to the organic listings, as these have a higher reputation of being the best results.
 Ads on the other hand can be bought by any Tom, Dick, or Harry, and therefore render themselves with a whole lot less trust.

 So if people come in on the back of not trusting what they are seeing, then they are less likely to move towards a buying decision.

 Some may argue at this point, that if they don’t know they are clicking on an Ad, then their bias would be neutral.
 This is the very reason why Google tries to hide the fact that they are ads, and trick people into thinking, these must be the best search results because they are at the top.